 words are very powerful so choose them carefully

-framing in the media and fake news
+media framing and fake news

 types of frames